Thin Red Line (Battle of Balaclava): The battle

 Colin Campbell, 1st Baron Clyde, is said to have told his men, "There is no retreat from here, men.
 You must die where you stand."
 Sir Colin's aide John Scott is said to have replied, "Aye, Sir Colin.
 If needs be, we'll do that."
-Campbell felt he had insufficiently trained men to form square, and arranged the 93rd into a line two deep—the "thin red line", though convention prescribed a line four deep, to meet the cavalry charge.
+Campbell felt he had insufficiently trained men to form square, and arranged the 93rd into a line two deep—later called the "thin red line" because convention of the time prescribed a line four deep—to meet the cavalry charge.
 As the Russian cavalry approached, the Turks on the flanks broke and fled.
 The 93rd discharged two volleys, at 800 and 500 yd.
 They did not get a chance to discharge one at point-blank range as the Russians turned away.
 Accounts of the Highlanders state that they started forward for a counter-charge before the final volley, but Sir Colin stopped them with a cry of "93rd, damn you Highlanders for all that eagerness!"

 Canadian historian George T. Denison, in his book A History of Cavalry from the Earliest Times, With Lessons for the Future, wrote "... the Russian squadrons had no intention whatever of charging, but were simply at the time making demonstrations to oblige the allied troops to display their arrangements, and that when the 93rd showed their line upon the hill, the object was gained, and the cavalry withdrew."

 The Times correspondent, William H. Russell, wrote that he could see nothing between the charging Russians and the British regiment's base of operations at Balaklava but the "thin red streak tipped with a line of steel" of the 93rd; in his later accounts, he changed the phrase to "thin red line".

 The battle is represented in Robert Gibb's 1881 oil painting The Thin Red Line, which is displayed in the Scottish National War Museum in Edinburgh Castle.
 It is also commemorated in the assembly hall of Campbell's former school, High School of Glasgow, where there is a painting of the action hung in the grand position, a tribute to one of the school's two generals, the other being Sir John Moore, who was killed at Corunna during the Peninsular War.